 On 7 March 2016, in the framework of the 31st session of the UN Human Rights Council, the Special Rapporteur on the sale of children, child prostitution and child pornography organized a side event, with the support of the Council of Europe and the Permanent Mission of Lithuania, on tackling the demand for the sexual exploitation of children.
 The side event was organized in the context of the presentation of the thematic report of the Special Rapporteur (A/HRC/31/58) to the Human Rights Council.

-In her introductory remarks, the Special Rapporteur underlined that the aim of the report was to provide a broad strategy for the eradication of the demand for the sexual exploitation of children.
+In the introductory remarks, the Special Rapporteur underlined that the aim of the report was to provide a broad strategy for the eradication of the demand for the sexual exploitation of children.
 It was crucial to pay attention to every actor who facilitates or cooperates in the sexual exploitation of children, as well as the environment in which the sexual exploitation of children is either ignored, tolerated or even accepted.
-She identified the current challenges in facing the issue: the lack of disaggregated data, the gaps in legislation, and the lack of cooperation in implementing international and regional standards.
-She highlighted the necessity to fight impunity, provide redress to victims, and eventually eradicate this problem.
+The Special Rapporteur identified the current challenges in facing the issue: the lack of disaggregated data, the gaps in legislation, and the lack of cooperation in implementing international and regional standards.
+They highlighted the necessity to fight impunity, provide redress to victims, and eventually eradicate this problem.

 The event included distinguished presentations by the following panellists: